Blur Vs Oasis: The Battle Of Britpop, 25 years on

 14 August 2020, 07:00

-Country House went up against Roll With It as the Britpop Wars hotted up in the August of 1995.
-Here’s the true story of when chart battles still made the news!
+Country House went up against Roll With It as the Britpop Wars hotted 25 years ago this week.
+Here’s the true story of what happened.

 Hysteria?
 Well, just a little.
 But when Blur moved the release date of their single Country House to the very same day that Oasis issued their single Roll With It, a challenge was thrown down.
 It was perfect for the press: the rough, working class, no-nonsense Northerners versus the pretentious, university-educated, hipster Southerners.

 At the time, both bands were in a transitional period.
 Blur had enjoyed huge success in 1994 with Parklife, which cemented them as one of Britain’s best rock bands after an unsure period in the early part of the decade.
 Meanwhile, fans were anticipating the release of a second Oasis album, after the enormous impact of their debut, Definitely Maybe.